Thalia-the-nerd/funny/README.md

 ```

 ## Notes

-- The installations are performed in user space
+- These instructions are specifically for users without sudo access
-- Both methods should work, but SDKMAN is generally more reliable for Java installation
+- The installations are performed in the terminal
 - Make sure to restart your terminal after making PATH changes

 ## installing python without sudo access
-just install like VSC or smth or use homebrew
+just install Visual Studio Code and the python extension in it